smallriver0316/algorithm-collections/Graph/README.md

 It outputs start and end timestamps against each vertex of a given graph when depth first search.

 In depth first search, connected vertices are visited preferentially from one to the next.
-After all connected are visited, shift the next unvisited vertices.
+After all connected vertices are visited, shift the next unvisited vertices.
-These processes are achieved with Stack.
+This process is achieved with Stack.

 The graph is an oriented graph.
 Vertices of the given graph have numbers which start from 1 to n and they are sequential.

-In depth first search, start timestamp will be the time when the search tracer visits the veritex for the fist time, and end timestamp will be the time when the tracer come back to the vertex after finished searching all of the adjacent vertices.
+In depth first search, start timestamp is the time when the search tracer visits the vertex for the fist time, and end timestamp is the time when the tracer comes back to the vertex after finished searching all of the adjacent vertices.

 Timestamp is incremented sequentially one by one.